sensible-hq/sensible-docs/readme-sync/v0/integrations/quickstart-typescript.md

 2. | Example PDF | [Download link](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/pdfs/contract.pdf) |
    | ----------- | ------------------------------------------------------------ |

-3. Replace the preceding code with the following code, then run it according to the steps in the previous option:
+   1. Paste the following code into your `index.ts` file, then run it according to the steps in the previous option:

 ```typescript
 const blob = await fs.readFile("./contract.pdf");